 LESLIE: OK.
 Because there are the tubs with the doors that open.
 It depends on how difficult it would be to sort of move her from chair to seated tub position.
 It just depends on how comfortable you are with the bathing situation, if you want to get in there and get wet.

 But Tom and I have actually done a lot of work with universal design and are quite familiar with some of the processes.

 TOM: Well, that’s right.
-And I do think it’s a good idea to use a certified kitchen-and-bath designer and that’s somebody who is going to be specializing in universal design.
+And I do think it’s a good idea to use a certified kitchen-and-bath designer for an accessible bathroom and that’s somebody who is going to be specializing in universal design.
 You’re going to ask specifically for someone that has that talent, because they’re going to be up-to-speed on the best products that are out there for your particular situation, be able to recommend appropriately and you’re going to get a bathroom that actually looks nice and functions well for you.

 In fact, some years ago, Leslie, didn’t the AARP have a special certification program for contractors and architects that were working with universal-design situations?

 LESLIE: They did.
 It was through the Homebuilders Association.
 And they had a special course that you could take to become certified as a universal-design specialist.
 So you might want to start with the AARP’s website, just to find some recommendations of folks in your area who are certified.
 I believe it was called the CAPS – Certified Aging-In-Place Specialist – Program.

 And even though that’s not necessarily your need, it has similar associations.
 So you might want to start there as far as just trying to find somebody who can help you find the right products.
 Because you want something that looks good, you don’t want it to feel like a hospital, you want the accessible bathroom to function and you want it to be done right the first time.

 TOM: They have a lot of resources for universal design.
 Probably the best collection anywhere online is on the AARP website.
 You just simply click on the Home & Family section and then Home Improvement and you’ll find a lot there.